syedramim/Elo-Rating-Analysis/README.md

 This projects aims to provide an accurate way to measure how "good" a pokemon is.
 It uses the pokeapi.co API to get the data and then cleans it through pandas.
 The project utilizes Numpy alongisde scikit-learn to provide "jobs" for pokemons to create a better rating for them.
 The project also utilizes the chess algorithm to rate every single pokemon

+To Run the Program:
+  -g

+THE DESCRIPTION OF EACH FILE IS DOWN BELOW:

 -poke_db.xlsx has the parsed json info

 -type_advantages.xlsx has the info on type advantages